Reichsbank: Branches

 In Prussia, the Reichsbank kept the branches it inherited from the Bank of Prussia, including buildings it had purchased from others (e.g. the palace erected by David Schindelmeißer in Königsberg, acquired in 1843) and those it had built for itself (e.g. in Bromberg in 1864).
-Elsewhere, it did not take over the properties of banks whose monetary role it replaced, and erected new branch buildings instead.
-By the end of the 19th century, it had newly built branches in most of Germany's significant cities.
+Elsewhere, it did not take over the properties of banks whose monetary role it replaced and erected new branch buildings instead.
+By the end of the 19th century, it had built new branches in most of Germany's significant cities.
 In some cases, these branches were replaced by more modern ones in the interwar period.

 The Reichsbank employed a number of specialized architects for branch design, including the prolific Max Hasak and Julius Emmerich from the 1880s to the early 1900s, Havestadt & Contag in the 1890s and early 1900s, Curjel & Moser in the 1900s, Julius Habicht and Hermann Stiller in the 1900s and 1910s, Philipp Nitze in the 1910s and 1920s, and Heinrich Wolff (Architect)|Heinrich Wolff in the 1920s and 1930s.

-Due to Germany's territorial losses following World War I, the former Reichsbank branches in what became the Second Polish Republic were taken over by Bank Polski, and the one in the Free City of Danzig became the Bank of Danzig.
-During World War II, a number of branches were destroyed and not subsequently rebuilt.
-The one in Munich, whose construction had started in 1938 on the site of the former Herzog-Max-Palais demolished that year, was only completed in 1951.
-Following the disappearance of the Reichsbank in 1945, a number of its former branches were taken over by its successor entities, namely the Deutsche Bundesbank in West Germany, the Staatsbank der DDR in East Germany, and the National Bank of Poland in Poland; some in East Germany were demolished later on, such as the Chemnitz branch in 1964.
-Many other branches have been repurposed for other uses over the years, such as the Bucerius Kunst Forum in Hamburg or the Dommuseum Ottonianum in Magdeburg.
+After World War I, Reichsbank buildings in territory ceded to the Second Polish Republic were transferred to the Polish state bank.
+Many branch buildings survived World War II and continued in banking use.
+In West Germany, the Landeszentralbanken initially took them over; buildings in East Germany and Poland also remained in use by state banks.
+The Munich branch, whose construction had started in 1938 on the site of the former Herzog-Max-Palais, was only completed in 1951.
+Some buildings were later demolished, including the Chemnitz branch in 1964.
+Others were repurposed, such as the Bucerius Kunst Forum in Hamburg and the Dommuseum Ottonianum in Magdeburg.

 The addresses indicated below are the latest ones, which sometimes differ from original addresses due to street renaming and/or renumbering.